World Publics Welcome Global Trade — But Not Immigration

 Throughout most of Africa, Asia, and the Middle East, there is widespread agreement that faith in God is a prerequisite for morality.
 For example, in all 10 African countries included in the study, at least seven-in-ten respondents agree with the statement “It is necessary to believe in God in order to be moral and have good values.”
 In Egypt, no one in the sample of 1,000 people disagrees.
 Out of the 1,000 Jordanians interviewed, only one person suggests it is possible to not believe in God and still be a moral person.

 In the four predominantly Muslim Asian countries – Indonesia, Bangladesh, Pakistan and Malaysia – huge majorities also believe morality requires faith in God.
 Elsewhere in Asia, however, opinions are a bit more mixed.
-Majorities in Japan and China, as well as substantial minorities of Indians and South Koreans, reject the notion that believing in God is required for morality.
+A majority in Japan, as well as substantial minorities of Indians and South Koreans, reject the notion that believing in God is required for morality.

 In Arab countries there is a strong consensus that faith is necessary, although in Lebanon there are substantial differences among the country’s three major religious communities – Shia Muslims (81% agree), Christians (65%), and Sunni Muslims (54%).
 In neighboring Israel, a slim majority (55%) think faith in God is not necessary for moral values.